pramnora/python/library/external/matplotlib/graph/straight-line/02/README.md

 It is still pretty much amazing to me...that with just merely 5 lines of code...;
 one is able to use Matplotlib...to output fine 'quality' graphs.

-The output graph itself...contains further options where one can 'save' the file onto one's own hard disk drive/-etc.
+The output graph itself...contains further options being listed along the bottom of the window,
+where one can 'save' the file onto one's own hard disk drive/-etc.